rawitat/gtypist_lessons/programming_quotes.typ

 I:Ralph Johnson
 S:Before software can be reusable it first has to be usable.

+I:Steve Maguire
+S:Fix the cause, not the symptom.

+I:Austin Freeman
+S:Simplicity is the soul of efficiency.

+I:Kent Beck
+S:Make it work, make it right, make it fast.

+I:Louis Srygley
+S:Without requirements or design, programming is the art of adding bugs :to an empty text file.

+I:Tom Van Vleck
+S:We know about as much about software quality problems as they knew about :the Black Plague in the 1600s.
+We've seen the victims' agonies and helped :burn the corpses.
+We don't know what causes it; we don't really know if :there is only one disease.
+We just suffer -- and keep pouring our sewage :into our water supply.

+I:Eric Raymond, "The Art of Unix Programming"
+S:The combination of threads, remote-procedure-call interfaces, and heavyweight :object-oriented design is especially dangerous... if you are ever invited :onto a project that is supposed to feature all three, fleeing in terror might :well be an appropriate reaction.

+I:Anonymous
+S:It is easier to change the specification to fit the program than vice versa.

+I:Donald E. Knuth
+S:Beware of bugs in the above code; I have only proved it correct, not tried it.

+I:Nathaniel Borenstein
+S:It should be noted that no ethically-trained software engineer would ever :consent to write a DestroyBaghdad procedure.
+Basic professional ethics would :instead require him to write a DestroyCity procedure, to which Baghdad could :be given as a parameter.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU